mjesseni/io-craftingcrew-angular-examples/README.md

     - Optimization of RxJS operators for handling streams efficiently.

 6. **Styling**:
-    - Use of Angular Material for consistent UI.
+    - Use of PrimeNG & TailwindCSS for consistent UI.
     - SCSS for modular and reusable styles.

 7. **Accessibility**: